ingo/ingo.github.io/_recipes/muffuletta.md

 author: Chris Morocco
 category: Entrees
 description: There is no better beach or picnic sandwich, It feeds a crowd, gets better as it sits, and is a hearty meal built inside a loaf of bread.
-Unless you live in New Orleans and can get the real thing, opt for a ciabatta or other loaf with a sturdy but not too crusty exterior.
 image: muffuletta.jpg
 image_attribution: Gentl & Hyers
 size: 4 servings